Parygithub/NMRMetaboWizard/docs/source/citation.rst

 The NMR preprocessing workflow in NMRMetaboWizard builds on methods and workflow concepts described in **PepsNMR** and partially in **Protomix**.
-When these
-methods are relevant to an analysis, users should also cite the corresponding
-publications:

 * Martin, M., Legat, B., Leenders, J., Vanwinsberghe, J., Rousseau, R., Boulanger, B., Eilers, P. H. C., De Tullio, P., and Govaerts, B. (2018).